NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (sFS12)=
 #### {term}`sFS12`
-Stay Arts Flowing Sirius will perform a series of slashes.
-When activated in succession, it turns into a powerful attack.
+Stage 2 of Stay Arts Flowing Sirius turns the {term}`PA` into a powerfull Attack.
 ```{hint}
 Stage 2 of this {term}`PA` has an increased potency on [RB](./skill-tree.md#relentless-blade) and will grant you super armor.
 ```